 💡PRO TIP: You don’t have to be an expert in your field to be considered skilled.
 For example, you could document your learning journey and teach others your mistakes and what you’ve learned.
 Lessons add a ton of value to your readers (as long as it’s what people are searching for A LOT)!

-Start your Pinterest journey by signing up for a business Pinterest account.
+Start your Pinterest journey and take your first step in monetizing Pinterest by signing up for a business Pinterest account.
 This is 100% free to sign up for and use.

-💡PRO TIP: Make sure to include relevant keywords in your profile bio.
+Make sure to include relevant keywords in your profile bio like what I did in the image above.
 This will allow users to find you more easily.